A painting found behind a hidden door may be stolen Klimt

 The painting, found at the Ricci Oddi Modern Art gallery in the city of Piacenza, looks to be Klimt's "Portrait of a Lady," police said Wednesday.
 It had once been housed in the same gallery before it disappeared during a building renovation in 1997, presumed stolen.

-Gardeners found the bin bag with the painting after they opened a small, rusted metal door which revealed a cavity that had been hidden by more than 30cm of ivy, Gallinari said.
+Gardeners found the trash bag with the painting after they opened a small, rusted metal door which revealed a cavity that had been hidden by more than 30cm of ivy, Gallinari said.

 The painting's frame was found near the gallery's skylight shortly after the painting's disappearance, leading to speculation that the thieves could have entered and left through it.
 But now, the discovery suggests the painting may have never even left the gallery, according to CNN affiliate Sky TG24.